Blog

 • Spotlighting an employee on your company website or social media

-Eventually, these bits of praise and affirmation will only go so far.
-If you are consistently praising an employee for their good work or stepping up, that may be a sign they deserve a promotion or raise.
+Small affirmations will only go so far.
+If you consistently praise an employee for their excellent work or initiative, that may be a sign they deserve a promotion or raise.

 4. Team Outings/Parties

-Team outings can be used as team-building exercises, but you can also bring employees out to events to show you recognize the work they’ve done.
+Team outings can be great team-building exercises, but you can also leverage team-based activities as employee rewards.
 Some of these outings include:

 5. Office Perks/Improvements

-All of the aforementioned employee recognition tips have talked about rewarding employees for doing their jobs, but how about giving your employees rewards that help them do their job better, too?
+The aforementioned employee recognition tips discussed rewarding employees for doing their jobs.
+How about giving your employees rewards that help them do their jobs better?